 I was lucky enough to win a free subscription to ABCmouse.com and thought I would share my experience with you.
-I was not compensated for this review in any way.
+I was not compensated for this ABCmouse.com review in any way, though you may find an affiliate link to give it a try for yourself, which would earn me commission.
 From setting up our account to using the program on a regular basis, here’s what we thought about ABCMouse.

 Set up is easy!
 There’s a 5 minute tutorial which guides the parent through the website features, but there’s no fluff.
 You can set up your account by creating information for the parent and up to 3 children in the family.
 This process took me about 2 minutes, including customizing the avatar for my daughter.